Scikud/scikud.github.io/_posts/2020-11-20-reframe-reparametrize.md

 $$ s.t \quad ||\theta' - \theta || ^2 \leq \epsilon $$

 In reality, however we don't have much reason to expect this to be meaningful since some parameters might change much more quickly or slowly than others.
 Ultimately what we care about isn't *really* that the parameters that control out policy be bounded from one update to the next, it's that change in the policy *itself* be bounded.

+We'd like to find a way to restrict our policy updates that isn't explicitly dependent on whatever parametrization we used.
 One way to do this is instead of restricting the gradients, we  should restrict the [KL Divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) between the policy and it's update to be bound by some epsilon ball.
 Sure sounds like a constrained optimization problem don't it? 😉

 ---